cloud-bulldozer/benchmark-operator/docs/sysbench.md

 apiVersion: benchmark.example.com/v1alpha1
 kind: Benchmark
 metadata:
-  name: example-benchmark
+  name: example-sybench
   namespace: ripsaw
 spec:
+  workload:
+    name: sysbench
+    args:
       enabled: true
       tests:
         - name: cpu
           parameters:
             cpu-max-prime: 200
 ```

-Name here refers to testname and can be cpu or fileio or memory etc and the parameters are the parametes for the particular test.
+Name here refers to testname and can be cpu or fileio or memory etc and the parameters are the parameters for the particular test.
 You can find more information at [sysbench documentation](https://github.com/akopytov/sysbench#general-syntax) and online.

 Once done creating/editing the resource file, you can run it by: